 Through the blog, I met Lisa, my vaginismus soul sister and co-founder of The Vaginismus Network.
 We firmly believe that the key to getting a handle on vaginismus is support from other women and the ability to talk, share stories and get advice from women who actually know how it feels.
 Come and join us!

 I believe that my first serious relationship has impacted upon my vaginismus progress - or lack of.
-Looking back it is clear that, had I not been a teenager, had I been with a more communicative partner, had I not felt complete shame and had I been better educated sexually, then my current situation could well be quite different.
-Instead, my formative relationship has shaped the template for myself and my sexuality.
 Despite the issues that we didn't - or couldn't - discuss, my partner and I stayed together for 8 years, well into our twenties.
 Whilst we did have a sex life beyond the assertion that penetrative sex is 'sex', we certainly didn't have a healthy one.
-Our 'issue' was never spoken about (or early attempts to were shut down) and, instead, our sex life was three way: me, him and the massive elephant in the room.
+The 'issue' was never spoken about and, instead, our sex life was three way: me, him and the massive elephant in the room.
 As a result, I did and accepted things sexually that in my heart I didn't really want to.
 I guess I felt a desire to conform to make up for whatever the issue was.